 Rules Can be Broken

 However, every deal is different.
 Sometimes a buyer doesn’t want to purchase the assets, because the Undepreciated Capital Cost of the assets (carryforward of the depreciation) is nearly NIL.
 This eliminates a substantial deduction for the business, which will essentially increase the business’s taxable income.
 Instead, in this circumstance, the purchaser will prefer the shares of the business because they hope the business to grow and one day enjoy the LCGE exemption of $866,912 on its sale.

 Also, a seller may not want to sell the assets of the business because if the assets are sold over and above the Undepreciated Capital Cost (UCC), recapture comes to play.
 Recapture is a tax penalty that occurs wherever assets are sold for more than its UCC.
 The CRA will levy tax on the difference in value between the business’s most recent UCC in its corporate return and the value of the sale.
 That is, if the business indicates a machine’s UCC to be $30,000, the business will be subject to a recapture tax if the machine is sold for $50,000.

 There are far more considerations to address other than whether the purchaser will purchase the assets or the shares of the business.
 Other important ticket items are the issue of employees and that of a non-competition agreement.
 These will be discussed in Part II – What to Consider when Purchasing or Selling a Business

-Why You Need a Commercial Lawyer for your Purchase or Sale of a Business
+Why You Need a Commercial Lawyer for Buying or Selling a Business:

 The purchase and sale of businesses represents the crux of our firm, handling several transactions each month.
 With our combined tax and corporate law experience, we anticipate these complex corporate and tax issues and formulate optimal solutions that forward your interests.
 With years of experience in all issues of the purchase or sale of a business, we ensure that your interests are protected, you get the highest valuation for your business and pay the least tax.